Cara Delevingne & Ashley Benson’s Make Out Session Sends Twitter Into A Frenzy

-Another day another steamy public display of affection by Cara Delevingne and Ashley Benson has sent the internet into a frenzy.
+Another day another steamy public display of affection by Cara Delevingne and Ashley Benson, and it has sent the internet into a frenzy.

 While all eyes attending the U.S. Open on Saturday may have set their sights on Meghan Markle and Gigi Hadid, it was lovebirds Ashley and Cara who ultimately stole the show.

-According to Elle, photographers spotted duo enjoying each others company as they watched Serena Williams lose to Bianca Andreescu during the women’s final.
+According to Elle, photographers spotted duo enjoying each other’s company as they watched Serena Williams lose to Bianca Andreescu during the women’s final.

-It, however, was questionable how much of the match Delevingne and Benson actually paid attention to as they were photographed engaging in multiple steamy make out sessions.
+It, however, was questionable how much of the match Delevingne and Benson actually paid attention to as they were photographed engaging in multiple steamy makeout sessions.
 There were also a few sweet snaps of Cara and Ashley lovingly gazing into each other’s eyes instead of watching the match.

 Taking their eyes off of each other for at least some of the match, several of the photos featured Cara gasping and shouting as she appeared to be significantly more interested in the game then Ashley was.
 Benson, on the other hand, was photographed curling up and resting her head on Delevingne’s shoulder.